Medical Malpractice Attorney

 A medical malpractice lawyer can calculate the value of your malpractice claim to ensure you get the most compensation.

-How Long Can You Sue for Medical Malpractice?
+How Long Do You Have to Sue for Medical Malpractice?

 The statute of limitations for medical malpractice lawsuits in most states is two years from when the malpractice wasMedical Malpractice Lawyer discovered or should have been discovered.
+It’s important to note that each state has its own rules and deadlines, so you should consult local laws or a legal professional to understand the specific time limits that apply to your situation.
 However, there are exceptions to this time limit.

 For cases involving minors, the clock doesn’t begin until the minor turns 18.
 This means they have until 20 years old to sue negligent medical staff.
 However, if the child’s parents or guardians file a claim on their behalf, the minor cannot sue for financial compensation again.

-If the malpractice resulted in the death of the patient, the family of the deceased has two years from the death date to file a wrongful death lawsuit.
+If the malpractice resulted in the death of the patient, the family of the deceased has typically two years from the death date to file a lawsuit.

 Nationwide averages for medical malpractice litigation suggest that these cases take two to five years to resolve.
 When you’re already suffering, this time commitment can seem overwhelming, but with compassionate legal representation, you can overcome this difficult time.